 Always carry your proof of payment, and ID if travelling on a concession fare, when in a Fare Paid Zone.

-Our card readers accept contactless Visa and Mastercard credit cards and Apple Pay, Google Pay, and Samsung Pay.
+Our card readers accept contactless American Express, Mastercard, and Visa credit cards and Apple Pay, Google Pay, and Samsung Pay.

 How to Use Tap to Pay

 You can tap a contactless American Express, Mastercard, or Visa credit card or mobile wallet on card readers to pay an adult, cash fare.

 Tap your credit card or mobile device when transferring or exiting, with the exception of buses, which are tap in only.

 Please note that only one card can be used per person and customers must carry their proof of payment (credit card) with them during their journey.